wufle/NodeSailor/README.md

 A prepackaged executable can be found in the releases section - https://github.com/wufle/NodeSailor/releases

-If you would like to run the project froun the source, clone the repository and run the command
+If you would like to run the project froun the source, clone the repository and run the commands as below:

+1. Create the Virtual Environment

+`python -m venv '.\NodeSailor'`

+2. Activate the Virtual Environment

+`cd '.\NodeSailor\'`

+`.\Scripts\activate`

+3. Install Packages While the Virtual Environment is Active With the virtual environment active, you can install packages using pip.
+To install all required packages, run:

 `pip install -r requirements.txt`

 **Known bugs/problems:**
 - Pan and zoom funcitonality messes with the alignment of cursor and nodes